civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(5)** A certificate appearing to be signed by the Minister, stating that a notice containing the emergency direction was given to the master or to any person on board who is, or appears to be, in command or charge of the vessel, other than the pilot, is evidence that reasonable steps were taken to bring its substance to the attention of the vessel.

-> **Explanatory Note**:
-> Existing text of section 17:
-> *Existing Text*:
-> > An operator of a vessel that contravenes a direction is guilty of an offence and liable
-> > on conviction on indictment
-> > in the case of an individual, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding one year or to both, or
-> > in the case of a corporation, to a fine not exceeding $200,000; or
-> > on summary conviction
-> > in the case of an individual, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding six months or to both, or
-> > in the case of a corporation, to a fine not exceeding $100,000.

 ### Section 63

 Subsections 19.2(2) and (3) of the Act are replaced by the following:

-**(2)** The Minister may suspend or cancel the designation of a person as a screening officer if the Minister is of the opinion that the person has contravened this Act or any regulation, **interim order**, security measure, security rule or **emergency direction**, or any condition referred to in subsection 10(6).
+**(2)** The Minister may suspend or cancel the designation of a person as a screening officer if the Minister is of the opinion that the person has contravened this Act or any regulation, interim order, security measure, security rule or emergency direction, or any condition referred to in subsection 10(6).

-**(3)** The Minister may suspend the designation of a person as a screening officer if the Minister is of the opinion that the exercise by the person of the functions of a screening officer **may pose a** threat **or a direct or indirect risk to the** security **of** marine transportation.
+**(3)** The Minister may suspend the designation of a person as a screening officer if the Minister is of the opinion that the exercise by the person of the functions of a screening officer may pose a threat or a direct or indirect risk to the security of marine transportation.

-> **Explanatory Note**:
-> Existing text of subsections 19.2(2) and (3):
-> *Existing Text*:
-> > The Minister may suspend or cancel the designation of a person as a screening officer if the Minister is of the opinion that the person has contravened this Act or any regulation, security measure or security rule, or any condition referred to in subsection 10(6).
-> > The Minister may suspend the designation of a person as a screening officer if the Minister is of the opinion that the exercise by the person of the functions of a screening officer constitutes, or is likely to constitute, an immediate threat to marine transportation security.

 ### Section 64